laaksomavrick/twitter-go/services/users/README.md

 #### Access patterns

 - Create a new user
-- Retrieve or issue a user's access token via a "login" (username and password) _todo_
+- Retrieve or issue a user's access token via a "login" (username and password)
-  - this should generate a new refresh token
-- Retrieve or issue a user's access token via a refresh token _todo_
+- _todo_ Retrieve or issue a user's access token via a refresh token
-- Verify an access token against the one stored in the database _todo_
-- Deactivate / reactivate a user _todo_